 protective hairstyles for 4c hair

 Once you start your natural hair journey, your ultimate goal becomes healthy hair and growth.
+Which is what 4chairstyles.com is all about.
 When I did the big chop it was very important to me that I now grow my hair beyond the length it was before.

 Daily moisturizing and bi-weekly deep conditioning became my new routine.
 But what to do with your hair in between?
 How do you promote natural hair growth every day without having to constantly take care of it?

 The answer is through protective hairstyles.
 Hairstyles that maintain natural 4c hair without you having to style them daily.
 It’s the best way to grow long hair and avoid hair damage.

 Protective hairstyles are low manipulation hairstyles that allow black women to tuck away their hair for a few weeks at a time without having to constantly touch or detangle it.
 Because natural 4c hair is prone to breakage and damage, protective styling is essential to its health and growth.